15 Interesting Facts About The Bermuda Triangle

 During his initial voyage across the Atlantic in 1492, famous explorer Christopher Colombus reported strange sightings in the area called the Bermuda Triangle.
 Firstly, his compass started malfunctioning.
 Secondly, he wrote about how he saw stars appearing to move around in the sky.

-Apart from this, he also saw a light, similar to a candle flame, that moved up and down in the distance.
+In addition, he saw a light, similar to a candle flame, moving up and down in the distance.
 He asked his crew members to look at the light; it disappeared and reappeared several times.

-The most eerie thing he saw was a glowing object, like a fireball, coming out of the water and going towards the sky.
-Many people believe it could be a UFO; others think it could be light from another vessel.
+The most eerie thing he saw was a glowing object, like a fireball, coming out of the water and heading towards the sky.
+Many people believe it could be a UFO, while others think it could be light from another vessel.

 The Gulf Stream gives rise to strong currents and unpredictable weather conditions, which could be the cause behind several incidents in the Bermuda Triangle.